31 Relationship Habits That You Think Are Loving, but Are Actually Dangerous

 Moving in together too soon

 "People come to me for advice often because they had a whirlwind few dates, and moved in after a few months of dating.
 Having made that commitment, they then realize, more fully, who the other person is and they're not happy.
 Maybe he or she is too close with an ex, has kids that were never mentioned, has debt, is a freeloader, etc. Always wait a year before moving in together—at least.
-This may seem like a long time if you're madly in love, but living together and making a long-term relationship last has more to do with compatibility and shared values than it does chemistry." - April Masini, relationship and etiquette expert, author of four relationship advice books and the 'Ask April' advice column (If you are planning on moving in together, here are some questions you should ask yourself first
+This may seem like a long time if you're madly in love, but living together and making a long-term relationship last has more to do with compatibility and shared values than it does chemistry." - April Masini, relationship and etiquette expert, author of four relationship advice books and the 'Ask April' advice column.
+If you are planning on moving in together, here are some questions you should ask yourself first.

 Always picking up the tab

 "You may think you are being so good and helping them, but in fact, you are not letting learn to stand on their own two feet.
-The more you lend them, the more you are making them dependent and discouraging them from becoming self-reliant." - Elliott Katz, author of Being the Strong Man a Woman Wants: Timeless Wisdom on Being a Man
+The more you lend them, the more you are making them dependent and discouraging them from becoming self-reliant." - Elliott Katz, author of Being the Strong Man a Woman Wants: Timeless Wisdom on Being a Man.

 Making too many compromises

 "Making compromises always means to take a step back from oneself in order to make the other happy or to make the relationship work.
 But taking this step backward can mean betraying your own truth, your own desires.
 It means holding yourself back in going for what you really want.
-At the end, when both compromise, both will not be fully satisfied with what they agreed upon.
+In the end, when both compromise, both will not be fully satisfied with what they agreed upon.
 Each partner will suffer in his or her own little puddle of mud.
-So go for what you want, even if it means that you will not spend all the time together." - Karen Hartmann, expert at Shoomkloom
+So go for what you want, even if it means that you will not spend all the time together." - Karen Hartmann, an expert at Shoomkloom.